 What is schnitzel?

-In Germany, Schnitzel is usually served with fries (you have to try my Pommesgewürz recipe for a German french fry seasoning).
+In Germany, Schnitzel is usually served with fries (you have to try my Pommesgewürz recipe for a German french fry seasoning) and a refreshing cucumber salad.

 Bratkartoffeln (pan-fried potatoes) is another popular side.
 In Austria, Schnitzel is often served with Spätzle, which are German homemade egg noodles.